NEUBIAS/training-resources/_includes/correlative_image_rendering/activities/mobie_EMBO.md

 #### register the volume CLEM data

 -------
-THIS IS PROBABLY NOT REQUIRED IF DATA IS AVAILABLE LOCALLY
+THIS IS NOT REQUIRED IF DATA IS AVAILABLE LOCALLY

 -------